 Training is a must for all gun owners.
 You want to be as effective as possible, and the only way to do that is with quality training.
 If you are unsure on where to get training, a great place to check out is your local gun stores or ranges and ask them for recommendations in the area.

 Online training is a great addition to in person training, however it is not a substitute.
-For quality online training check out USCCA as their membership comes with an enormous amount of online training.
+For quality online training check out YouTube but make sure you are learning from a qualified instructor.
+Some companies also offer online training as well, but like YouTube, verify their credentials.

 In Person Training